PetrGlad/emmate/README.md

 Big scary problems

 * Should eventually migrate away from VST2 (unsupported and unreliable).
 VST3 is GPL.
 LV2 seem like a decent choice.
   There is no other (except VST) plugin host implementations in Rust.
-Have to implement one from scratch.
+Have to implement one from scratch or, use JACK API and register emmate as a MIDI sequencer.
+Pipewire seem to SUPPORT JACK also (see `pw-jack`).
 * May need to use midi events directly (instead of intermediate internal representation).
 See e.g. `track::to_lane_events`.
 This will require
     * To handle ignored/unused events along with notes and sustain.